DaniilVyatkin/networks_project/README.md

 This repository contains project for "Architecture of computer networks" course

 # Description
 This app locally runs a simple website with a "like" button.
-After pressing the button, the user is transfered to the next page, and a "like" count on main page is updated.
+After pressing the button, the user is transfered to the next page (which has a "return" button), and a "like" count on main page is updated.

 # Requirements
 1. python 3